web-eid/ocsp-php/README.md

 # ocsp-php

+**NB!
+Please note that the ocsp-php code was moved to web-eid-authtoken-validation-php repository.<br>
+We won't be accepting pull requests or responding to issues in this repository anymore.
+We are happy to accept your proposals in the web-eid-authtoken-validation-php repository: https://github.com/web-eid/web-eid-authtoken-validation-php.**

 ocsp-php is a library for PHP for checking if certificates are revoked, by using Online Certificate Status Protocol (OCSP).

 This library does not include any HTTP client, you can use cURL for example.